bvn-architecture/styleguide/README.md

 ```
   {% include cart-philosophies/cart-philosophies-block.markdown box-type="normal" value="cart-philosophies/codes/00-block.markdown" %}
 ```
-There are different box types each with different variables:
+There are different `box-type` each with different variables:
 - `normal` =  Plain box with no boarder or shading
 - `definition` =  Shaded grey box with no border
 - `guides` = Clear box with a black border